anttonalberdi/metadeep/README.md

 | R_RXN__45__18707 | M_TusA__45__L__45__cysteine_c                       | M_TusA__45__Persulfides_c                    |

 ### Load multiple SBML (sbmls2rdb)
 Convert multiple SBML files into a list of MetaDEEP reaction databases (rdb).
 The resulting object is a list of tibbles containing character lists of reactants and products of each reaction.
+This step might take a few minutes (if working with hundreds of genomes) or even a few hours (if working with thousands of genomes) to accomplish.
+The resulting rdbs object can be considerably large (several GBs if working with thousands of genomes), which might require large memory allocation.

 ```r
 sbml_files <- list.files(path = "data", pattern = "\\.sbml$", full.names = TRUE)